PhoebusSi/Alpaca-CoT/README.md

 You can also choose to join our group chat (WeChat) and communicate with more people with the same interests.
 At present, the number of group members is too large to join the group directly through the group QR code.
 You need to connect with me first to get into the group.

 ## News
+-  ⚠ If you want to use other methods besides LORA, please install the edited version in our project `pip install -e ./peft`.
 -  ⚠ If you have any problems about model loading, try `python -m pip install transformers==4.28.1` or `python -m pip install git+https://github.com/huggingface/transformers.git` first.
 -  ⚠ If you have any problems about model saving, try `python -m pip install peft=2.0.0` or `python -m pip install git+https://github.com/huggingface/peft.git` first.